Accessibility Statement

 Many of our older PDFs and Word documents do not meet accessibility standards - for example, they may not be marked up to be accessible for a screen reader.

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with Easy Read Information on how users can access our services.
-By September 2020, we plan to either fix these or replace them with accessible HTML pages.
+We plan to either fix these or replace them with accessible HTML pages.

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.